 Stock up with healthy foods for the winter

-With winter coming soon, you can count on one thing: bad weather.
 And the last thing you want to do when it’s snowy or icy is make a trip to the grocery store because you’re running low on food.

 “So plan ahead now, rather than getting caught empty-handed later on,” says Andrea Byrd, MA, RD, LDN, Mercy LIFE Dietary Manager.
 “Stock your pantry and freezer with plenty of healthy staples that will help you eat well.”